johans-work/berserk/README.md

 ### 2. "Layers are difficult."

-Shift is a layer, as is ctrl, alt, and the rest of the mod keys.
-They give you access to another version of each key.
+Shift is a layer, as are ctrl, alt, fn, and win, that just give another input for various keys.
 What's difficult is figuring out what to put on new layers, and how to trigger them.
 Choice is what's hard.

 ### 3. "QWERTY sucks, I also should learn a new layout."